vijay03/cs360v-f21/Lab3.md

 Similar to issuing a system call (e.g., using the int or syscall instruction), a guest can programmatically trap to the host using the vmcall instruction (sometimes called hypercalls).
 The current JOS guest uses three hypercalls: one to read the e820 map, which specifies the physical memory layout to the OS; and two to use host-level IPC.
 We will handle the first hypercall in this lab.

-Complete the implementation of `vmexit()` by identifying the reason for the exit from the VMCS.
-You may need to search Chapter 27 of the [Intel manual](http://www.cs.utexas.edu/~vijay/cs378-f17/projects/64-ia-32-architectures-software-developer-vol-3c-part-3-manual.pdf) to solve this part of the exercise.

 ```diff
 Deadline: Thursday Oct 14
 ```